Silkies are delightful bantam chickens instantly recognizable by their feathered legs, fluffy feathers, and little pom-poms on the top of their heads.

-Other conditions you should consider when keeping a Silkie chicken is the coop and confinement.
+Other conditions you should consider when keeping chickens, especially with the Silkie, is the coop and confinement.

 Because of their size, your Silkie doesn’t need too much coop space.
 Bantams can benefit from 5 square feet of space per bird, while larger Silkies need 8 square feet for each chicken.

 One should also provide a sheltered coop to keep them dry in winter and cool in summer.
 Well-ventilated nesting boxes are a must for hens covered in fluff that need to lay in soaring temperatures.

 Ensuring Comfort for Your Silkies Inside the Coop

 Some backyard chicken owners suggest that you install fine misting kits around the coop to keep Silkies and similar winter breeds cool during summer.

 You should also allow your Silkies to regularly free range.

 They enjoy some freedom to track down bugs or eat some fresh grass when let out of their coop.
 You’ll just have to keep a watchful eye to prevent predators from threatening your chickens!